 The RED method serves many benefits in the monitoring process.
 The first benefit is that it helps in reducing the cognitive load so that the engineers can determine why a service is encountering issues.
 This means problems can be solved faster and also easier to scale the operations team.

-The RED method makes it way easier to understand what is going wrong and also provides tips to fix it.
+This makes it way easier to understand what is going wrong and also provides tips to fix it.
 Even if they don’t have any understanding of the service they are trying to fix.
 The engineers can look at the data and determine the best ways to improve the user experience.
 And also, the same metrics are used for every service thus reducing the time of training.

 Additionally, the RED method is more closely aligned with the user’s and the company’s overall objectives.
 Users will be pissed off if they see errors when they start using your app and they will be really disturbed if your web pages take time to load.